About Josh Moller‑Mara

 I exclusively use free and open-source software.
 (Check out the GNU project’s explanation on why free software is important.)
 I believe that free software is more accessible (especially considering socioeconomic status) and reproducible than proprietary counterparts, and importantly it encourages mutual cooperation and the sharing of knowledge.

-To this end, I use Emacs for my text editor (check out mollermara.com for blog posts on Emacs), GNU/Linux (NixOS) for my operating system, and programming languages like R (instead of MATLAB).
-Check out more of what I use on my /uses page.
+To this end, I use Emacs for my text editor (check out mollermara.com for blog posts on Emacs, or /emacs), GNU/Linux (NixOS) for my operating system, and programming languages like R (instead of MATLAB).
+Check out more of what I use on my /uses page or in my /notes/.

 Contact